NicoloMoretti/barracks/docs/scripting-guide.md

 ```

-A variable created inside a block is called 'local' and exists only inside that block, and it's children.
+A variable created inside a block is called 'local' and exists only inside that block, and its children.

 ```text